all images courtesy of Sweeten and the Sweeten blog

 “How do you find a contractor to work with?”

 When reviewing contractors, start by looking for someone with experience in your neighborhood or with your particular type of project.
 This can help you narrow down the field from thousands of general contractors to just a handful of experienced professionals.
-That’s what Sweeten does, matching our clients to a selection of contractors determined by location, budget, scope and style of that type of job.
+We highly recommend Sweeten, an online platform that matches your clients to a selection of contractors determined by location, budget, scope and style of that type of job.

 Once you’ve done that, make sure to look for someone who is able to provide quality references and photos.
 When we consider GCs who have applied to join the Sweeten network, we ensure that they have completed transformational renovations and happy customers who are willing to rave about the completed work even years later.
 This indicates that the contractor’s work has held up over the years.
 Don’t be afraid to ask a contractor to see some of their completed projects in person or to speak to their past clients!